Effects Tools¶

 Oil Paint¶

 There are two sliders to control the effect.
 The upper slider selects the Brush Size between 1 and 5.
 Bigger brushes are better suited for large images.
-Smooth controls the smoothness or, seen from the other end, the jaggedness.
+Smooth controls the smoothness or jaggedness of the effect.

-Three sliders give you control over the effect filter: Drop size obviously allows to change the size of the drops.
-As the drop size doesn’t automatically scale with the image size it is often necessary to reduce the size for small images.
-Number changes the number and density of drops.
-Fish eye changes the optical effect of the drops across the image.
+Three sliders give you control over the effect filter: Drop size obviously allows you to change the size of the drops.
+The drop size doesn’t automatically scale with the image size, so it is often necessary to reduce the size for small images.
+Number changes the number and density of drops. and Fish eye changes the optical effect of the drops across the image.

 备注